631

 they are trying to appease us with what they think we

-want (I1).
+want” (I1).
 It can be traced to trends like the use of

 certain terminologies that are used simply because of

-their power in society, as the project facilitator
+their power in society.
+The project facilitator

-continues; “sometimes it is more the fact that there is
+continues: sometimes it is more the fact that there is

 an argument, than the quality of that argument, that